nhauzenb/SGPE-ATSE-ECNM11049/readme.md

 The course will cover four main sets of models:

 1. State space models: Unobserved components and trends
-2. Non-linear time series models: Structural breaks, Markov switching and threshold models, stochastic volatility
+2. Nonlinear time series models: Structural breaks, Markov switching and threshold models, stochastic volatility
 3. Factor models for Big Data: The static and dynamic factor models
 4. Mixed frequency models: Mixed data sampling (MIDAS), the stacked VAR and the state space VAR